 Based in Seaham (Co.
 Durham), all those listed have already flown over or are due.
 Generally there should be at least 15 minutes notice, but can occasionally be as much as 30 minutes.
 For Tyneside or Teesside, you will need to add or deduct around two minutes to the times expected.

 This page is aimed at providing a heads up to seeing these trailing planes without giving accurate locations that could be mis-used.
-The algorithm to calculate this page is still being perfected and will result in some false alarms but the increasing routing information should hopefully reduce any wasted time.
+The algorithm for traffic detection has been perfected over the years but will still result in the odd false alarm but the routing information should hopefully reduce any wasted time.

 Clearly, this site cannot be held responsible for any decisions made on the basis of information provided.